 - A. All of the following clinical indicators must be present: - 1.
 Severe respiratory distress - 2.
 Hypotension - 3.
-Unilateral absent or decreased breath sounds
+Unilateral absent or decreased breath sounds - B. Perform bilateral needle chest decompression in traumatic pulseless arrest if any trauma to trunk

 - A. Expose entire chest - B. Clean skin overlying site with available skin prep - C. Insert angiocath either at 2nd intercostal space at midclavicular line, or 5th intercostal space at midaxillary line - 1.
 Either approach is acceptable, generally the site with the least soft tissue overlying ribs is preferred - 2.
 For adult, use largest, longest available angiocath.
 For children, a shorter angiocath is appropriate. - D. Notify receiving hospital of needle decompression attempt